 The State of Alaska employs approximately 15,000 employees statewide.
 These employees work primarily for the Executive Branch of State Government.

-The State government is divided into three specific entities.
-Each entity was established by the Alaska Constitution.
+The State government is divided into three specific entities that were established by the Alaska Constitution.
 The three branches that were created are the Executive, Legislative, and Judicial branches.

 The Executive Branch is the largest branch of government and is headed by an elected Governor and Lt.
 Governor.
-The Governor is the chief executive officer of the state and is responsible for the faithful execution of the laws and public programs enacted and funded by the legislative branch.
-There are 14 state departments created to carry out these duties.
+The Governor is the chief executive officer of the state and is responsible for the faithful execution of the laws and public programs enacted and funded by the legislative branch; 14 state departments carry out these various duties.
 The Governor appoints Commissioners to head most departments.
 The exceptions are the Departments of Education and Early Development and Fish and Game whose Commissioners are appointed by their respective boards and commissions and then approved by the Governor.

 The majority of Alaska State employees are within these 14 departments.
 They are involved in keeping the state government operating and providing public services.
-Most of the positions held by these employees comprise the State Classified service as defined by Alaska Statute 39.25.
-(Better known as the State Personnel Act.)
+Most of the positions held by these employees comprise the State Classified service as defined by Alaska Statute 39.25 (also known as the State Personnel Act).

-The Judicial Branch.
-There are four levels of courts in the Alaska Court System, each with different powers, duties and responsibilities.
+There are four levels of courts in the Alaska Court System (the Judicial Branch), each with different powers, duties and responsibilities.
 Alaska has a unified, centrally administered, and totally state-funded judicial system.
 Municipal governments do not maintain separate court systems.

-The chief justice of the Alaska Supreme Court is the administrative head of the Alaska Court System.
-An administrative director is appointed by the chief justice with concurrence of the supreme court.
+The Chief Justice of the Alaska Supreme Court is the administrative head of the Alaska Court System.
+An administrative director is appointed by the Chief Justice in concurrence with the Supreme Court.
 The director supervises the administration of all courts in the state.

 Rules governing the administration of all courts and the rules of practice and procedure for civil and criminal cases are promulgated by the supreme court.